Gforcex/OpenGraphic/README.md

 * [trianglepacker](https://github.com/ray-cast/trianglepacker) Triangle packer for light map
 * [HDR_Lightmapper](https://github.com/Naxela/HDR_Lightmapper)  Implements a cycles based lightmapper with denoiser
 * [The_Lightmapper](https://github.com/Naxela/The_Lightmapper) Fast and easy baked GI Lightmaps for Blender and Cycles
+* [LightmapperToy](https://github.com/candycat1992/LightmapperToy) This project is a hobby lightmapper completely based on Houdini geometry nodes.
+Basically it grew out of a re-implementation of Matt's The Baking Lab with some modification.
 #### MLGI
 * [DeepIllumination](https://github.com/CreativeCodingLab/DeepIllumination) Code and examples from our paper "Deep Illumination: Approximating Dynamic Global Illumination with Generative Adversarial Networks," by Manu Mathew Thomas and Angus Forbes